 Central European Highlights Itinerary

-- Wroclaw – this charming student city deserves to be on more backpacking Europe routes.
+Wroclaw – this charming student city deserves to be on more trips to Europe.
 Spend three or so nights here and take the time to explore the Old Town, enjoy the vibrant nightlife, lounge in the many parks, and hunt for the many dwarf statues scattered throughout the city.

-- Prague – while Prague’s main tourist spots are easy to explore in just one or two days, it is worth spending about four days in the beautiful Czech capital.
-This will allow you to get off the beaten path in the city and also take a day trip to nearby Cesky Krumlov
+Prague – while Prague’s main tourist spots are easy to explore in just one or two days, it is worth spending about four days in the beautiful Czech capital.
+This will allow you to get off the beaten path in the city.
+Alternatively, you could use one of these days to spend a night in nearby Cesky Krumlov.

 Balkan Highlights Itinerary